-Orthodox Jewish areas in NYC may get virus-related fines
+Orthodox Jewish areas in NYC may see city-issued mask fines

 NEW YORK (AP) — Alarmed by a spike in coronavirus infections in a few Orthodox Jewish neighborhoods, New York City officials will start issuing fines in those areas to people who refuse to wear masks, Mayor Bill de Blasio said Tuesday.

-De Blasio said he was sending teams of hundreds outreach workers and contact tracers to nine Brooklyn and Queens ZIP codes that have seen an upswing in positive COVID-19 tests in hopes of avoiding harsher enforcement measures.
+De Blasio said he was sending teams of hundreds of outreach workers and contact tracers to nine Brooklyn and Queens ZIP codes that have seen an upswing in positive COVID-19 tests in hopes of avoiding harsher enforcement measures.

 Those workers will be handing out masks, but also insisting that people put them on if they are in a place where they could be within 6 feet of other people.